getsentry/sentry-docs/src/docs/product/performance/resources.md

 To enable Sentry to group similar resources together, Sentry parameterizes resource URLs, removing potenially dynamic elements.
 This helps track the performance of a particular resource across different releases, even when they have dynamic segments (used for busting caches or CDNS).

-To see an example of resource URL from a group, hover over a URL in the **Resource Summary** page.
+To see an example of resource URL from a group, hover over a URL in the resource table.

 ## Resource Summary Page

 To open a query's **Resource Summary** page, click on the resource from the table in the **Resources** page.

 At the top of the page, average encoded size, average decoded size, average transfer size, average duration, and requests per minute are shown for the selected time range.
+Right below this, you can see summary graphs for requests per minute, average duration, and average resource size over time.

 At the bottom, you can find a list of pages the resource is found in, sorted by the requests per minute for the resource on that page.